-Select the first leg to extend.
+Starting with the roof poles, select one side to extend.
 Before extending the poles ensure they are aligned correctly with the centre hub, and are not twisted.
 Telescope the pole sections apart until the metal locking pin clicks into place.
-The first leg will be tougher to extend, this is due to the tents internal tensioning system.
-Extend the remaining legs one at a time - the tent will now stand (Figure 1).
+The first pole will be tougher to extend, this is due to the tents internal tensioning system.
+Extend the remaining roof poles one at a time.
+The leg poles can then be extended in the same way, one at a time.
+The tent will now stand (Figure 1).